cdrpl/idlemon/README.md

 5. Make sure a database with the same name as the DB_NAME env var exists.
 6. Run the server `go run .`

+### Integration Tests

+Run the tests with `go run .`.
+It will attempt to connect to the Postgres server using the username "test" and the DB_PASS environment variable for the password.
+The test setup can be found in [main_test.go](/main_test.go).

 ### WebSocket Server

 Use the route `ws://localhost:3000/ws` when opening up a WebSocket connection with the server.
 Note that a valid authorization header is required to connect to the WebSocket server.